 Let's break this down to give you an understanding of just how much your credit score can affect this payment cycle.
 We'll start by examining a typical loan payment cycle with a 650 credit score.
 Then, we will showcase the payment cycle of someone with 800 credit.
 We will then end this section with an examination of how much more you will pay with a 650 credit score and move on to talk about ways to improve your credit to avoid this problem.

 A 650 Credit Score Car Loan Repayment Schedule

 Let's say you buy a $15,000 auto with a 650 credit score.
 Your lender talked you into a $5,000 down payment and applied an interest rate of eight percent over seven years.
-This interest rate will be applied to the amount you owe every year and will be split between your monthly payments.
+This interest rate will be applied to the amount you owe every year and split between your monthly payments.

 Let's break this down into bullet points to simplify your understanding of this payment process:

 - The amount you owe on loan – $10,000

 - Your total payment cycle – Seven years or 84 monthly payments

 - The interest rate that was set – eight percent per year or $800 more every year

 - Your monthly payment before adding the interest amount – $10,000 divided by 84 or about $119 per month

 - The interest rate payment that you owe on the car – around $67 per month